mttschltz/kittythinks/content/food-security-resources.md

 Nutritional requirements are also problematic to predict.
 On average, higher-income countries consume more animal products; however, when lower-income countries catch up, they too will consume more animal products.
 Animal products require significantly larger amounts of land to grow fodder crops and higher usage of water.
 It is therefore necessary to find ways to reduce food losses.

-Food loss can happen through various means - better storage and transportation of goods, better pest control, or diet changes.
+Food loss can be prevented through various means - better storage and transportation of goods, better pest control, or diet changes.

 How can consumer behaviour be meaningfully influenced?
 The simplest strategy is price changes. \
 A forced example of this has been the ongoing severe economic crisis in Venezuela.
 A report¹ from the World Food Programme (WFP) from 2020 has found one in three Venezuelans food insecure, with almost 8% severely so.
 On average, Venezuelans consumed cereal, roots and tubers, with the addition of legumes and some milk products for the majority of the week.
 Fruits and vegetables, as well as meat and fish, were consumed less than 3 times a week.
 This indicated a nutritionally inadequate diet.